Other Attractions in Phuket

 West Sands Splash Jungle

 It has long been said that Phuket needs a good water park to add to its list of attractions.
-Well the park finally arrived in early 2010 although we have to say we have our doubts as to whether it is the park that Phuket needed.
+Well the park finally arrived in early 2010 although we are not sure it is totally the water park that Phuket needed.

 Splash Jungle Water ParkThe problem is not the park, which is an impressive facility.
 It is a reasonable size at 14,000 square meters.
 There are 5 big slides, 2 children's play pools with smaller slides, a wave pool and a lazy river.
 There is also a nice relaxing spa pool with water jets and waterfalls.
 The park is located in the grounds of the 5-star West Sands Resort, next to Mai Khao Beach.

-Our concerns for the success of this venture are the location and the price.
+The drawback for the park is the location and and to a certain extent, the price.
 The location is way up at the north western end of Phuket, a long way from the main tourist areas.
 Many visitors will be looking at a good 2-hour round trip to visit the park.

-In fairness to the park, they have already responded to low visitor numbers by introducing special introductory rates that greatly reduce the cost.
-We think they will need to make these price reductions permanent.
-The park faces one other problem.
+The park may face one other problem.
 There is an on-off project to build a competitor park in a more central location in Kathu.
 If it ever materialises then the majority of tourists will go there rather than make the long trip north.
 So we do have our doubts about the long-term success of this one but we wish Splash Jungle the best of luck with their venture.
 It is a great day out and it will always be a great facility for the hotel guests.

 Related Articles: Read All About Splash Jungle Water Park